robowhois/robowhois-php/README.md

         echo "The following error occurred: " . $e->getMessage();
     }

-Take a look at the `Robowhois\Account` class to understand which attributes are available from the API.
+Take a look at the `RoboWhois\Account` class to understand which attributes are available from the API.

 You can take a look at the `sample/account.php` script provided inside this